MNIST - Model induction

 NIST conditional

 Given an induced model, this engine finds a semi-supervised submodel that predicts the label variables, $V_{\mathrm{l}}$, or digit, by optimising conditional entropy.
-The NIST_engine_cond.hs is compiled as follows,
+Consider NIST_engine_cond.hs.
+The first section loads the parameters, sample and the model,

 [valency_s,modelin,kmax_s,omax_s,fmax_s,model] <- getArgs